Alex-132/EI_paper_rep/R_scripts/README.md

 # Data preparation and Downstream analyses

-This repository contains several R scripts used for data preparation, analysis, and visualization.
+This repository contains several R scripts and data used for the data preparation, analysis, and visualization.
 Here's a brief overview of each script and their dependencies:

 ## 1. Data Preparation (`data_prep.R`)